Agile Flight Emerges from Multi-Agent Competitive Racing: Experiments

 Conversely, training with sparse competitive rewards yields the highest average win rates of 91.17\%, as shown by the performance of Ours.
 Interestingly, we outperform the dense baselines even when they are at their best in the tracks without obstacles.
 Specifically, we win 100\% (50/50) of the races on the lemniscate and 84\% (42/50) on the complex against DS.
 Occasionally, however, the win rate drops (62\% and 66\% against SS and DM, respectively, on the lemniscate track).
 This is often due to one of the agents colliding into our policy or behaving in an erratic way that our policy did not observe at training time.
+The success of Ours on obstacle-laden tracks indicates how competitive pressure among agents broadens the range of behaviors discovered during training, which is made especially clear when comparing against SS, which differs only in the number of agents.

 Overall, the results of these experiments confirm the central hypothesis of this work: optimizing task-level objectives in a competitive manner not only waves the needs of dense behavioral rewards, but leads to overall better performance and flexibility.